 - Keep wide space between your shoulder blades.

-- Your elbows ought not be spread outwards but rather be pushed back downwards towards the heel.
+- Your elbows ought not to be spread outwards but rather be pushed back downwards towards the heel.

-- Assure that your neck is adjusted straight with the rest of body and press the base of your forefingers to the ground.
+- Assure that your neck is adjusted straight with the rest of the body and press the base of your forefingers to the ground.

 - Remain in this position for around 10-30 seconds and after that breathe out and rests gently on the floor.

 - Repeat this process for 3 to 6 times.

 (Try not to sink your middle beneath the elbow level since this puts a considerable measure of weight on the elbow joints.
 While doing this attempt to bring your mid-section up and convey the heaviness of the body just as between the upper and the lower body – push your heels back.)

 If you are unable to attempt this Asana properly, in that case, you can keep your knees on the floor.

 - Strengthens arms, wrists and abdomen.

 - Beneficial for those people who are suffering from back problems because it strengthens the back muscles.